BBC Birmingham: Buildings

-All these departments, together with a new local radio station, were unified on the Pebble Mill site in a phased move during 1970/71.
+All these departments, together with a new local radio station, were unified on the Pebble Mill site in a phased move during 1970–71.
 The new complex, known as the Broadcasting Centre, was the BBC's first building designed for both television and radio studios, and housed the corporation's largest TV studio outside London at the time.

 When Pebble Mill closed in 2004, BBC Birmingham moved to the Mailbox building in the city centre, and to the BBC Drama Village in the Selly Oak district.

-It was announced in August 2022, that BBC Birmingham will leave The Mailbox for the new creative quarter in Digbeth, Birmingham from 2026.
-The new broadcast centre will occupy the former Tyhpoo Tea factory.
-By then in adjacent studios the BBC’s flagship show Masterchef would have already taken up residence.
-The move coincides with BBC’s lease at The Mailbox coming to an end having been located there since the move from Pebble Mill in 2004.
+It was announced in August 2022 that BBC Birmingham will leave The Mailbox for the new creative quarter in Digbeth from 2026.
+The new broadcast centre will occupy the former Typhoo Tea factory.
+By then, in adjacent studios, the BBC show MasterChef will already have taken up residence.
+The move coincides with the BBC's lease at The Mailbox coming to an end.

 Notable historical BBC Birmingham productions

 Drama

 In the 1970s and 1980s, BBC Birmingham was home to the English Regions Drama Department, established in 1971, and headed by the senior BBC producer David Rose.
 Its remit was to produce programmes set in various regions of England in order to provide balance to the output from London.

-Among the Department's best known productions are perhaps Boys from the Blackstuff (1982); Play for Today - The Fishing Party, contributions to Thirty-Minute Theatre; and a series of plays by new writers, called Second City Firsts, produced by Peter Ansorge and Tara Prem which aired on BBC2.
+Among the department's perhaps best known productions are Boys from the Blackstuff (1982); Play for Today – The Fishing Party; contributions to Thirty-Minute Theatre; and a series of plays by new writers, called Second City Firsts, produced by Peter Ansorge and Tara Prem, which aired on BBC2.
 The unit also produced the first BBC Television drama with a predominantly black and Asian cast, Empire Road (1978–79) also on BBC2.
 The long-running Sunday evening series The Brothers (1972–79), which starred Jean Anderson, was also a fixture at the studios.